simonemargio/macOS-Setup/README.md

 ## Writing
 #### Suite Apple (Keynote, Numbers, Pages) ✅
 It's like Microsoft's suite.
 It has Office compatibility and handles even complex spreadsheets well.
 Tip: if you rarely use Office, uninstall it from your mac and use the web brawser version, you save space and the infinity of installed Microsoft services.

+#### MacDown ✅
+The best editor for Markdown.
+Simple, open source and fast.
+I recommend disabling the automatic preview update and using the cmd+r command to see the changes.

 #### Apple Note ✅
 If you are in the Apple ecosystem it is a must have, both for fast and articulate notes.